-- Convention on Biological Diversity; - Convention on Wetlands of International Importance (Ramsar Convention); and , - Convention on the Conservation of Migratory Species of Wild Animals (Bonn Convention).
+• Convention on Biological Diversity;

+- Convention on Wetlands of International Importance (Ramsar Convention); and, - Convention on the Conservation of Migratory Species of Wild Animals (Bonn Convention).

-The potential impacts from the construction and operation of the proposed EWA Extension Corridor on terrestrial ecology will be determined during the EIA study.
-Additionally, potential secondary impacts to marine resources downstream and upstream of the project will be evaluated.
-As previously noted in the baseline conditions discussion, effects to the following ecological resources will be analyzed: the Central Mangrove Wetland, Meagre Bay Pond and Animal Sanctuary, Mastic Reserve, Little Sound Environmental Zone, North Sound Marine Reserve, mangrove habitat to the north and south of the proposed EWA Extension Corridor, Marine Turtle Critical Habitat, and Marine Turtle Nesting Beaches.
+The potential impacts from the construction and operation of the EWA Extension project on terrestrial ecology will be determined during the EIA study.
+As previously noted in the baseline conditions discussion, effects to the following ecological resources will be analyzed: the Central Mangrove Wetland, Meagre Bay Pond and Animal Sanctuary, Mastic Reserve, Little Sound Environmental Zone, and mangrove habitat to the north and south of the EWA Extension study area.
 The zone of influence for determining project impacts will be refined based on the data collected, the engineering designs, and on field assessments performed during the EIA studies.
 Direct and temporary impacts will be evaluated for the construction phase as will secondary, indirect, and cumulative impacts for the operation of the EWA Extension.

-These effects to ecologic features from the construction and operation of the proposed EWA Extension Corridor will include, but are not limited to:
+These effects to ecologic features from the construction and operation of the proposed EWA Extension project will include, but are not limited to:

 - Loss of habitat and habitat fragmentation;

 - Loss of species through disturbance or wildlife-vehicle collisions;

 - Restriction of animal migratory movements;

 - Fugitive dust;

 - Construction and roadway runoff (sedimentation and/or contamination);

 - Construction and traffic noise;

+- Light trespass into surrounding natural areas; and,

-• Reduced hydrologic connectivity.
+- Reduced hydrologic connectivity.